Bryan Kohberger claims cameras are ‘focusing on his crotch’ as he seeks ban

-Bryan Kohberger claims media are ‘focusing on his crotch’ as he demands courtroom camera ban
+Bryan Kohberger claims media are ‘focusing on his crotch’ as he demands court camera ban

 Idaho murders suspect is also asking judge to throw out the case against him on the grounds of a biased grand jury and prosecutorial misconduct